rkalescky/documentation/development_tools/debugging_profiling.rst

 Run the new executable.
-It should die with an error message about a segmentation violation (segmentation fault) or bus error, depending on the compiler/OS, e.g.
+It should die with an error message about a segmentation violation (segmentation fault) or bus error, depending on the compiler/OS, e.g.,

 .. code:: bash

     $ ./driver2.exe
     Segmentation fault

-There are many ways to track down this kind of error (e.g. adding print statements everywhere, staring intently hoping for an epiphany, randomly changing things to see what happens).
+There are many ways to track down this kind of error (e.g., adding print statements everywhere, staring intently hoping for an epiphany, randomly changing things to see what happens).
 In this tutorial we will use the most efficient debugging approach, that of using a tool to track down